mateosanchezl/3d-mnist-vis/README.md

 # 3D MNIST Neural Network Visualizer

-**DISCLAIMER** - As a fun test, I got Claude Opus 4.5 to basically one-shot this whole project!
+**DISCLAIMER** - As a fun test, I got Opus 4.5 to basically one-shot this whole project!

 An immersive 3D web application that reveals the inner workings of a deep neural network as it learns to recognize handwritten digits from the MNIST dataset.